The Accredited Members’ Badge of the International Guild of Battlefield Guides

-On completion, the award of the Guild Accredited Member Badge and elevation to Accredited Guide status indicates that the holder is an experienced guide who has attained a peer verified level of professional expertise.
+On completion of validation under the Accreditation Programme, the award of the Guild Accredited Member Badge and elevation to Accredited Member status indicates that the holder is an experienced guide who has attained a peer verified level of professional expertise.

 Validation is not for all members and there is no obligation to participate in the programme.
 However those that do find it challenging and stimulating.
 Even guides with many years’ experience have found it both an opportunity for self-improvement and extremely rewarding!